httpwg/wg-materials/ietf99/minutes.md

 need to decide between one or two streams

-MT: we should use one stream - race conditions (my term -ed.) with two streams need to understand the hpack cancellation prob will be there until we solve it explicitly
+MT: we should use one stream - race conditions (my term -ed.) with two streams.
+Need to understand the hpack cancellation prob will be there until we solve it explicitly.

-Jana: the push_promise use case speaks for one stream in quic WG, know we can make things work with single stream
+Jana: the push_promise use case speaks for one stream.
+In quic WG, know we can make things work with single stream.

 subodh: supports one steam